 If you’re unsure if your lender is offering assistance on personal loans, contact it directly to inquire.
-New programs may be announced on a rolling basis, so don’t give up hope that help is on the way.
+New programs may be announced on a rolling basis, so don’t give up hope that help is available.

 List of lenders providing loan relief